Geology of Saudi Arabia: Cenozoic (66 million years ago-present)

 Groundwater conditions vary widely within Cenozoic units.
-Al Hasa and Al Qatif are examples of oases, fed by artesian wells.
+Al-Ahsa Oasis and Al Qatif are examples of oases, fed by artesian wells.
 Al Fufuf has a well-developed Miocene-Pliocene aquifer, likely fed in part by an underlying Eocene aquifer.
 Neogene groundwater supplies other scattered locations in the Eastern Province.
 Paleogene gravels form patches in the Wadi Nayyal and Wadi as Sahba.
 The round quartz pebbles can reach 10 centimeters in diameter, often accompanied by limestone pebbles.
 In the past, a river may have crossed the Al Aramah escarpment via the Wadi as Sahba structural trench.
 At the northwest edge of Harrat Hutaym are marl, sandstone and basal conglomerate deposits with ostracode fossils from a freshwater environment, inferred to be from the Pliocene.
 Small, similar deposits are scattered across the Rub al Khali.

 The Al Harrah volcanic complex is the only eruptive feature in the sediment-covered areas of Saudi Arabia.
 Its olivine basalt and aplite dikes formed during the Miocene, Pliocene and early Quaternary, spanning 250 kilometers to the northwest from Ath Thayat into Jordan.
 In the northwest, duricrust carapace is particularly common on Paleozoic and Mesozoic units due to greater moisture.

-In the last 2.5 million years of the Quaternary, limestone-quartz terrace gravel deposited in Wadi al Batin, occurring 60 to 90 kilometers north of the Trans-Arabian Pipeline.
-Sheet gravel blankets the Ad Dibdibah Plain, with quartz, carbonate and metamorphic rock grains spanning into Iraq and Kuwait.
+In the last 2.5 million years of the Quaternary, limestone-quartz terrace gravel deposited in Wadi al Batin, occurring 60 to 90 kilometers north of the Trans-Arabian Pipeline Sheet gravel blankets the Ad-Dibdibah Plain, with quartz, carbonate and metamorphic rock grains spanning into Iraq and Kuwait.
 Al Harrah lava field basalt pebbles make up most of the gravel in the As Sahn Plain.
 Deltaic sheet gravels are also common in Wadi as Sahba-Wadi and Dawasir-Wadi Najran.
 In the Al Aramah and Hit escarpment are dissected, older limestone gravels.
-An Nafud and Ar Rub al Khali have silt, gravel, sabkha, unconsolidated sands and coral limestone from the geologically recent past.
+Nafud desert and Ar Rub al Khali have silt, gravel, sabkha, unconsolidated sands and coral limestone from the geologically recent past.
 Half of Saudi Arabia with sedimentary cover is blanketed in eolian sands, covering an area of 600,000 square kilometers.
 Lake beds outcrop in the Rub al Khali while marine terraces are common along the Persian Gulf.